Rosary-based prayers

 Rosary-based prayers are Christian prayers recited on a set of rosary beads, among other cords.
 These prayers recite specific word sequences on the beads that make up the different sections.
-They may be directed to Jesus Christ, the Virgin Mary or God the Father.
+They may be directed to God the Father, Jesus Christ, or the Virgin Mary.

 Physical structure of a rosary

 A rosary made of wooden beads.

 The most common form of rosary is the Dominican Rosary.
 This is made up of a total of 59 beads, or sometimes knots, and a crucifix, perhaps with a small medallion.
 The main loop comprises 50 beads (often called Hail Mary beads and named for the prayer they are used to count) arranged as five groups of 10 closely spaced beads called decades.
 In between most of these decades and separated by a greater distance is a single bead (called an Our Father bead) which may be larger or otherwise distinctive.
 Attached between one pair of decades is a short string of five beads: three of them closely spaced, two others separated by a larger distance.
 At the bottom of this short string is a cross or a crucifix.
 This short string may attach to the main loop by a centrepiece in the form of a medallion bearing the image of a saint, a Sacred Heart, or some other symbol.

 Many other rosaries follow this basic plan, often with one or two extra decades and a like number of single beads being added and perhaps a different number of beads on the pendant string.
 Small rosaries may comprise a single decade on the loop while retaining five beads and a cross on the pendant.
 Large Dominican Rosaries may have 169 beads to allow the recitation of 150 Hail Mary prayers without having to pass around the loop multiple times (the remaining 19 beads are fourteen Our Father beads on the loop with 5 beads on the pendant).